WordPress/gutenberg/packages/editor/src/components/url-input/README.md

 *Required.* This should be set to the attribute (or component state) property used to store the URL.

-### `onChange( url: String, post: Object ): Function`
+### `onChange( url: String, ?post: Object ): Function`

 *Required.* Called when the value changes.
-The second parameter defaults to an empty object unless the user selects a post from the suggestions dropdown.
+The second parameter is `null` unless the user selects a post from the suggestions dropdown.
 In those cases the `post` parameter will look like this:

 ```json
 {